 In 1974 he was appointed as Professor of Industrial Engineering at the University of Newcastle, soon after being appointed Dean of the Faculty of Engineering, as position he held until his retirement in 1993.

-Over his career, E/Prof Roberts has published five design manuals and over 350 research papers on various aspects of bulk solids handling, all the while working to build the research and consulting capabilities of TUNRA Bulk Solids.
+Emeritus Professor Alan Roberts has been a leading educator and expert in the field who has published, as author/co-author, 5 design manuals, 11 book chapters and over 600 research papers on various aspects of bulk solids handling, all the while working to build the research and consulting capabilities of TUNRA Bulk Solids.

-Despite having formally retired he remains an active contributor to the operations of the business and can generally be found in his office each day.
+Despite having formally retired at the end of 1993, he remains active in his research, consulting and mentoring roles and can generally be found in his office each day.